Team-Americano-2016/Team-Americano-2016-Project/AmericanoStatistics/AmericanoStatistics/TeamworkDemo/README.md

 # About Us Section

 Here you can find a list of our team members.
-- we use javascript and bootstrap techiques to show our personal info
+- we use javascript and bootstrap to show our personal info in pretty way

 <!-- section start -->
 <!-- attr: { showInPresentation:true, style:'font-size: 0.7em', hasScriptWrapper:true } -->